Insights | Insights

 Energy

 The energy sector is one of the most regulated industries in all of the United States.
 We see opportunity across the large private and quasi-public enterprises who are responsible for today’s electrical power generation to sell them vertical AI to ease things like regulatory reporting burdens, permit management, and routine maintenance of their grid networks and physical infrastructure.
-While all of these use cases would benefit from layering on AI, the report generation required to be complaint with state and federal agency regulations around things like annual/monthly operations, abnormal incidents, temporary plant shutdowns, wildlife impact, and more serve as natural entry points for someone looking to build an AI-native command and control center for energy production facilities.
+While all of these use cases would benefit from layering on AI, the report generation required to be compliant with state and federal agency regulations around things like annual/monthly operations, abnormal incidents, temporary plant shutdowns, wildlife impact, and more serve as natural entry points for someone looking to build an AI-native command and control center for energy production facilities.

 Transportation